nodecosmos/nodecosmos_server/charybdis/README.md

 - It expects `CachingSession` as a session arg for operations
 - Queries are macro generated str constants (no concatenation at runtime)
 - By using `find_<model>!` macro we can run complex queries that are generated at compile time as `&'static str`
-- While it has expressive API it's thin layer on top of scylla_rust_driver, and it does not introduce any significant overhead
+- Although it has expressive API it's thin layer on top of scylla_rust_driver, and it does not introduce any significant overhead

 ## Table of Contents